Services for Students with Disabilities

 • Accessible Furniture in the classroom can be tables, chairs, back supports, standing desks, etc. These are labeled and should be made available for the eligible student(s) to use.

-• Alternate media for instructional materials are media sources that differ from established types of media.
-For example: A student who will use an “audio book” as opposed to reading the physical copy of a book.
+• Alternate media for instructional materials are sources that differ from established media types.
+For example, a student who will use an “audiobook” rather than read the physical copy of a book.

-• Faculty assist in processing and producing accessible instructional materials by preparing materials ahead of time and sending required materials to the Kennel Bookstore as soon as possible.
+• Faculty assist in processing and producing accessible instructional materials by preparing them in advance and sending the required materials to the Kennel Bookstore as soon as possible.

-• Flexible Time on Assignments is a time for extension on SOME assignments for disability related reasons (ex: hospitalization, medical complication, periodic flare up or episode, etc.)
+• Flexible Time on Assignments is a time extension for SOME assignments due to disability-related reasons (e.g., hospitalization, medical complication, periodic flare-up or episode).

-• Flexible Attendance is a modification to the attendance policy for SOME days for disability related reasons.
+• Flexible Attendance is a modification to the attendance policy for SOME days due to disability-related reasons.

 • If absences would negate the purpose of the learning objectives of the course, this accommodation may not be reasonable.